Recommendations

 Senior Film Conservator

-In the vast archive of Documentary cinema, Stranger Than Fiction, #26 stands as a cinematic excellence beacon, it's essential to look at the contemporaries that shared this cinematic excellence.
+In the vast archive of Short cinema, Stranger Than Fiction, #26 stands as a cinematic excellence beacon, it's essential to look at the contemporaries that shared this cinematic excellence.
 Our cinematic experts have identified several titles that reflect the spirit of 1936.

 Few films from 1936 manage to capture to leave an indelible mark on the history of United States film.